Links and references

 to render related links as cards instead of a list of links.

-Define the list of categories in the c.list file in the documentation project root.
+Define the list of categories in the c.list file.
 Make sure that you register the file in writerside.cfg as <categories src="c.list"/>

 .